 Figure 4 shows the year over year change in the Atlantic City Casino Parking Fee per 100 parking spaces for the prior 12 months.
-Collections at the casino parking garages showed considerably more revenue on a per space basis for the first six months of the period, but relatively flat for the more recent six, January (-7%) and February (-4%) being both the exception but also slower months.
+Collections at the casino parking garages showed considerably more revenue on a per space basis for the first three months of the period, but relatively flat for the more recent nine, January (-7%), February (-4%) and April (-5%) being both the exception but also slower months.
 The closure of the Taj Mahal generated more traffic at the remaining casino properties.
-All nine months from January 2017 (21%) through September (20%) were up double digits.
+For a year following the 2016 closures each month produced double digit gains, but September marked one year for the favorable comparisons given the reduced supply.
+Meanwhile the opening of the Hard Rock Casino Hotel and Ocean Resort Casino does not appear to have negatively impact the per supply performance in June (2%), although it was only three days and surrounded by much publicity.

-Figure 4: Year over Year (YoY) Change in the Atlantic City Casino Parking Fee per 100 Parking Spaces, April 2017 to March 2018
+Figure 4: Year over Year (YoY) Change in the Atlantic City Casino Parking Fee per 100 Parking Spaces, July 2017 to June 2018

 Given the seasonal nature of the Atlantic City Casino Parking Fee (see Figure 3), it is perhaps easier to visualize the long term trend by examining the 12 month trailing total for the fee.
 For each month, a running total of annual performance is presented.
-Thus, for March 2018, the \$179 represents the casino parking fee per 100 spaces average for the twelve months from April 2017 through March 2018.
+Thus, for June 2018, the \$179 represents the casino parking fee per 100 spaces average for the twelve months from July 2017 through June 2018.
+Figure 5 shows the 12 month trailing total for the Atlantic City Casino Parking Fee per 100 parking spaces.
+The June 2018 figure of \$179 reflects an increase for the past 12 months over the corresponding 12 months ending in June 2017 (\$175).